axonops/axonops-server-compose/README.md

-# WARNING - IN DEVELOPMENT, DO NOT USE

 # AxonOps™ Server Docker Compose
 AxonOps is a comprehensive management platform designed for Apache Cassandra and Apache Kafka, offering unified monitoring, maintenance, and backup functionalities.
 Built by Cassandra and Kafka experts, it provides the only cloud-native solution to monitor, maintain and backup Apache Cassandra or Apache Kafka clusters through either SaaS or self-hosted deployments.